AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/remove-project-from-program.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions to the portfolio, the program, and the project</p> <p>You must have Delete permissions to the project to delete it. </p> <p>After you create a program, you have Manage permissions to it, by default.</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Manage permissions to the portfolio, the program, and the project</p> <p>You must have Delete permissions to the project to delete it. </p> <p>After you create a program, you have Manage permissions to it, by default.</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>